-From powerful videos to informative messages, digital signs are changing the way we do business; sales are increasing, branding is growing, and marketing strategies are blowing the competition away.
+With interactive digital signage now commonplace, it’s great to see all of the different ways organizations across industries are using the technology.
+From powerful videos to informative messages, digital signs are changing the way we do business; sales are increasing, branding is growing, and effective marketing strategies are blowing away the competition.

-The concept of interactive signage is attractive because it allows the viewer to engage while they wait.
+As of 2023, digital signage reaches more than 135 million people per week globally and is most popular in North America.
+Interactive digital signage has become attractive because it allows the viewer to engage while they wait.
 Shoppers can browse for specific items without flagging down an employee, and soon-to-be customers can become educated on products moments before they buy.

 And let’s not forget social media.
 By implementing an interactive social strategy, businesses can experience an increase in likes and shares like never before, stretching their brand across continents.